Rhoahndur/green-building-lava-lamp/README.md

 ## How the blobs work

 The display is 9 windows wide and 17 floors tall.
-Each blob has position, velocity, radius, temperature, and a small hue offset around a slowly drifting base color.
+Each blob has position, velocity, radius, temperature, and its own hue.
+Blobs spawn spread across most of the color wheel and drift at slightly different speeds.

 | Knob | Default | Role |
 | --- | --- | --- |